-The proposed building is designed with a 5/12 pitch roof and uses various materials in the building's envelope including X siding in grey, brick, and fibre cement panels.
+The proposed building is designed with a flat roof and uses various materials in the building's envelope including siding in grey, brick, and fibre cement panels.
 The building's traditional roof design blends well with modern materials to create an aesthetically pleasing design that contributes to the suburban character of the neighbourhood.

-Figure 1: Conceptual render of proposed development.
-Landscaping details not included in render.
+Figure 1: Updated render of the proposed development.

-Figure 2: Extract of Site Plan (Source: Rossman Architecture).
+Figure 2: Proposed Site Plan